UMAprotocol/UMIPs/UMIPs/umip-179.md

     1. `refundAmount` descending order, then
     2. `relayerAddress`ascending order (in case of duplicate `refundAmount` values).

-In the event that the number of refunds contained within a Relayer Refund leaf should exceed [`MAX_RELAYER_REPAYMENT_LEAF_SIZE`](#global-constants) refunds:
+In the event that the number of refunds contained within a Relayer Refund leaf should exceed [`MAX_RELAYER_REPAYMENT_LEAF_SIZE`]((https://github.com/UMAprotocol/UMIPs/blob/7b1a046098d3e2583abd0372c5e9c6003b46ad92/UMIPs/umip-157.md#global-constants) refunds:
-1. Additional `RelayerRefundLeaf` instanes shall be produced to accomodate the excess.
+1. Additional `RelayerRefundLeaf` instances shall be produced to accomodate the excess.
 2. The ordering of `refundAddresses` and `refundAmounts` shall be maintained across the ordered array of leaves.
 3. Only the first leaf for a given `l2TokenAddress` shall contain a non-zero `amountToReturn`.